Authentic Lessons for 21st Century Learning

 30 Minute(s)

 Display slide 11.
-Hand out the attached Flip Presentation Rubric to guide students’ reflections.
+Hand out the attached Padlet Presentation Rubric to guide students’ reflections.
 Consider distributing a copy of the attached Talk Moves handout to help guide student discourse.
 Review the steps for the reflection activity.

 1. First, think about the steps you took in writing your poem.